-- (1) Subject to paragraphs (2) and (3), the amount which a defendant is required by a confiscation order to pay (in this Article, "the penalty") shall be the amount assessed by the Court to be the value of the defendant's benefit from the relevant criminal conduct (in paragraph (2), the "assessed value"). - (2) Where the Court is satisfied that the amount which might be realised at the time when the confiscation order is made is less than the assessed value, the penalty shall be the amount which appears to the Court might be so realised (or, if that amount is nil, a nominal amount). - (3) Where the Court is satisfied that a victim of the relevant criminal conduct has instituted or intends to institute civil proceedings against the defendant in respect of loss, injury or damage sustained in connection with that conduct, the penalty may be of such lesser amount as the Court thinks fit.
+- (1) Subject to paragraphs (2) and (3), the amount which a defendant is required by a confiscation order to pay (in this Article, "the penalty") shall, except where Article 28B(5)(b)(i) applies, be the amount assessed by the Court to be the value of the defendant's benefit from the relevant criminal conduct (in paragraph (2), the "assessed value").25 - (2) Where the Court is satisfied that the amount which might be realised at the time when the confiscation order is made is less than the assessed value, the penalty shall be the amount which appears to the Court might be so realised (or, if that amount is nil, a nominal amount). - (3) Where the Court is satisfied that a victim of the relevant criminal conduct has instituted or intends to institute civil proceedings against the defendant in respect of loss, injury or damage sustained in connection with that conduct, the penalty may be of such lesser amount as the Court thinks fit.